 17. Furniture Stores (6%)

-“While in-store, mobile and social technologies are still emerging, it’s interesting to see consumer perception for which industries are starting to leverage tools in a way that gives consumers a better overall experience,” said Gary Edwards, chief customer officer at Alpharetta, Ga.-based Empathica, which also has offices in Canada and the United Kingdom..
-“Consumers are starting to express a willingness to embrace some of these tools, such as checkout technologies that save them time.
+"While in-store, mobile and social technologies are still emerging, it's interesting to see consumer perception for which industries are starting to leverage tools in a way that gives consumers a better overall experience," said Gary Edwards, Chief Customer Officer at Empathica.
+"Consumers are starting to express a willingness to embrace some of these tools, such as check-out technologies that save them time.
 Brands should be cognizant of the ways in which emerging technologies can be utilized to enhance their customer experience.
-For those that are able to introduce new technologies to provide a better in-store experience for their customers, there appears to be a positive word-of-mouth marketing benefit to brands.”
+For those that are able to introduce new technologies to provide a better in-store experience for their customers, there appears to be a positive word of mouth marketing benefit to brands."

 Preference for Contact Via Mobile Devices

 The Empathica survey also looked at the frequency that consumers wanted to be contacted via various channels, including being sent coupons or offers through their mobile device.
-For each industry, respondents could select daily, weekly, biweekly or monthly contact, or indicate they never wanted to receive offers, aren’t sure, or don’t use the industry’s services.
+For each industry, respondents could select daily, weekly, bi-weekly or monthly contact, or indicate they never wanted to receive offers, are not sure or do not use the industry's services.